szymonstuszek/snake/README.md

 With each apple the snake grows longer, be careful not to hit any obstacles!

+## Used technologies:
+- Java 8
+- Maven

 Can be build with maven:
 mvn clean install